allanabiud/takion/README.md

 ### 📚 Library Tracking

 - **Collection Management**: Organize your comic book collection with ease.
+- **Reading Lists**: Create and manage custom reading lists for your favorite arcs, series, or themes.
 - **Reading Progress**: Mark issues as read and keep track of your reading history.
 - **Personal Ratings**: Rate your issues and see statistics of your collection.